Fall Home Improvement Projects

 4. Restain your deck.

 Wood decks fade pretty quickly.
-With all that exposure to the elements (not to mention wildlife), they can end up looking faded, dull, and dirty just months after you install them.
+With all that exposure to the elements, they can end up looking faded, dull, and dirty just months after you install them.

 Fortunately, a new coat of stain — or even paint, if you want a whole new look — can help immensely.
 Make sure you power wash the wood first, though.
 Your stain won’t stick if there’s dirt and grime all over.

-If you really want some really impactful home improvement projects, focus on your front entryway.
-You can repaint the front door (or install an entirely new one), add new hardware, put up address numbers or even install a porch swing for extra curb appeal
+Want to make a real impact?
+Focus on your front entryway.
+You can repaint the front door or even replace it if it’s the worse for wear.
+Add new hardware, put up address numbers, or even install a porch swing for extra curb appeal.

 6. Check your weather stripping.

 Before it gets too cold, make sure there are no gaps around your windows and doors that could let air in.
-These won’t just make it harder to heat your home, but they’ll also run up your electric bills, too — and no homeowner wants that.
+These will make it harder to heat your home and run up your bills — and no homeowner wants that.

-While you’re at it, consider installing a smart thermostat that can help you manage your home’s temperature better as you head into the colder months.
-Studies show they can save you lots on energy (Nest says it saves you about 10% to 12% on heating costs!)
+As we head into the colder months, consider installing a smart thermostat that can help you manage your home’s temperature better.
+Studies show they can save you a considerable amount on energy.
+(Nest claims it saves 10% to 12% on heating costs!)

 7. Winterize your sprinkler system.

 If you have a built-in sprinkler system, it’s important to winterize it before the weather turns cold.
-If you don’t, water could freeze in the pipes, causing them to burst (and costing you a ton of cash).
+If you don’t, water could freeze in the pipes, causing them to burst.

 The process isn’t too difficult either.
 You’ll need to turn off the unit, drain the water from the pipes, and then insulate any components that are above ground and exposed to the elements.
 If you need help, a local irrigation specialist should be able to come do it for a minimal fee.